ELLIEAI7/Cliniscribe/desktop-app/PAYMENT_INTEGRATION_GUIDE.md

-# CliniScribe Pro - Payment Integration Guide
+# CogniScribe Pro - Payment Integration Guide

 ## Overview

-CliniScribe Pro needs a payment system to handle subscriptions for the professional OBS-powered audio recording features.
+CogniScribe Pro needs a payment system to handle subscriptions for the professional OBS-powered audio recording features.
 Here are your best options for desktop app monetization:

 ---